ajbarn/hippo_nets/README.md

 Positive t-values are those in which the UCD dataset has higher tnsr.

 Supplemental Figure 4
+This figure shows data that represent the average pathlength (y-axis) between the DMN and every network in the brain (target) after removal of every other network (x-axis) data for this figure can be found in supplemental_path_length_data.mat in the array SPL_DMN

 Supplemental Figure 5
+This figure shows data that represent the average pathlength (y-axis) between the hippocampus and every network in the brain (target) after removal of every other network (x-axis) data for this figure can be found in supplemental_path_length_data.mat in the array SPL_hipp

 Supplemental Figure 6
 These data are the average spearman correlations of the representational dissimilarity profiles of pairs of regions in each cortico-hippocampal network, to every other network in the brain.